AdviseInc/data-recruitment/README-Jordan.md

 _____________________________________________
 _____________________________________________

-**Issues - **
+**Issues -**

 1. Forgot to specify role in the Snowflake connection, unable to run script for a little while (I suspected perhaps permissions based error at first) ~ 5-10 min delay. **Resolve**: Realised, and continued as normal.
 2. The CSV file in the GIT repository had dates in Transaction Number column. **Resolve**:  ON_ERROR = CONTINUE (not neccesarily reccomended).
-3. Minor Python related errors when running script.
-Resolve: Swift troubleshooting.
+3. Minor Python related errors when running script. **Resolve:** Swift troubleshooting.

+Note - this may have skewed some of the expected results from the queries.